 The Seven Wonders of the Waterways

-School’s out and the sun is shining – for now at least.
-A trip to the canal and river network is a must this summer, whether by boat, on foot or by bike.
+The sun is shining – for now at least, so a trip to the canal and river network is a must this summer, whether by boat, on foot or by bike.
 And where better to go than one of the Seven Wonders of the Waterways?

 … or all 7 if you have the time!